mbrenn3/3D-printed-oxygen-devices/publishing/outline.md

 plan
 ----

-1. add number of expirments to methods
-1. place holder for PCR.
 1. one page of discussion
-1. labels for figure one

 1. order new device to dye and photograph. membrane bound pillar.
 3. update figure caption and copy to main.tex